Cash Funds and Cash/Payment Card Handling

 Cash/payment card receipts are not to be accepted by any University employee for any purpose unless that employee has been authorized by the Department Head to handle cash/payment card receipts for the purpose specified in the department’s approved written procedures.
-All employees authorized to handle cash/payment card receipts or distribute gift cards shall sign an Cash Handling and complete required online training on an annual basis.
+All employees authorized to handle cash/payment card receipts or distribute gift cards shall sign a Cash Handler Form - Authorization to Handle Cash/Check/Payment Card Receipts Form (form is processed through DocuSign only) and complete required online training on an annual basis.

 The limits and restrictions defined in this document are the maximum allowable at the department level; individual schools or departments may choose to set more restrictive internal controls or limits for their areas.

 All employees are obligated to report any suspected irregularity in the handling of cash (including the receipt or suspected receipt of counterfeit currency) or payment cards in accordance with UH System Administrative Memorandum 01.C.04, Reporting/Investigating Fraudulent Acts.
-Reports can be made in several ways as noted on the UHV Institutional Compliance Website - Reporting Fraud or Other Irregularities (Available on UHV Intranet).
+Reports can be made in several ways as noted on the UHV Institutional Compliance Website - Reporting Fraud, Waste and Abuse (Available on UHV Intranet).